 During the event which pans out for two days, the local traders and farmers from all across the country bring more than 1100+ varieties of mangoes which are put on display from all the common to the rarest varieties of the delicious fruit.

-Celebrated since 1987, the International Mango Festival is held every year in Delhi with the onset of Summer season with the major objective of promoting the sale of mangoes outside of the Indian territory.
+Celebrated since 1987, the International Mango Festival is held every year in Delhi with the onset of the Summer season with the major objective of promoting the sale of mangoes outside of the Indian territory.

 What’s more interesting is that even a great number of professional cooks set up their kiosks for the visitors and also give away many exciting recipes to prepare a variety of mango dishes.
-Another highlight of the event is that the Delhi Government also offers mango saplings to promote the overall production of the mangoes in the country.
+Another highlight of the event is that the Delhi Government also offers mango saplings to promote the overall production of mangoes in the country.

 To reach Delhi, you will need to cover a total distance of about 1,425, 1,491, 2,178 km from Mumbai, Kolkata, Bengaluru respectively.
 Here is how you can reach Delhi by the following means of public transport.